tyler124/Monitordroid/README.md

 5. Export an APK and install it onto your intended devices.

 6. When Monitordroid is run on the device, enter a name for the device under the "Unique Device Name" field.
 Enter 'admin' under the 'Account Email' field and then click register.
 If your setup has been successful, you should receive a confirmation message on your device that it has been registed to your web server.
 On your web browser logged into the Monitordroid Web Application, refresh the page and you should see your new device and be able to issue it commands.

+Unfortunately we cannot offer support on our open-source version, but if you believe there is an error in the code or these instructions please let us know by sending us an email at help@monitordroid.com